 Why use CRM in conjunction with Microsoft Business Central?

 Microsoft Dynamics 365 Business Central (or NAV) has CRM functionality, which is perfectly suitable for some companies.
-The power and benefit of using the native Business Central CRM module is that it is automatically connected with the G/L, and as a result, you have an already set-up CRM module when you put in the contact details for your supplier and customers.
+The power and benefit of using the native Business Central CRM module is that it is automatically connected with the G/L, and as a result, you have an already set-up CRM module when you put in the contact details for your suppliers and customers.
 You can see contact activity as part of the CRM module, and you also have the benefit of understanding the supplier or customer’s current payment status, history, outstanding debt owed or due.
 This provides a 360 degree view of your business.

 Microsoft Dynamics CRM